-3.1 The Proposed Settlement with Grace
+3.1 The Proposed Settlement with the Elliott Defendants

-- 1. Following the commencement of the Litigation, the Receiver and the Trustee engaged in negotiations with Grace.
-After investigations and due diligence, those negotiations culminated in the Grace Settlement between the Trustee and the Receiver, on the one hand, and Grace, on the other hand, which was formalized in the Grace Settlement Agreement is subject only to Court approval.
-A copy of the Grace Settlement Agreement is attached as Appendix "E". - 2.
-In considering the Grace Settlement Agreement, the Receiver had previously conducted a detailed review of the Receivership Companies' records.
-The Receiver's review did not identify any amounts paid to Grace, nor did it identify any amounts transferred from any of the Receivership Companies to Grace.
-Grace has also advised that he received no compensation or consideration of any kind from any of the Receivership Companies, though he did receive normal course payroll payments from TSI and TSSI, which are not a Receivership Companies.
-Based on the Receiver's review, Grace received approximately \$112,000 from these companies.
-The Receiver did not uncover any records that indicate that Grace intentionally or knowingly orchestrated or facilitated the SMI scheme, and Grace has also advised that he had no knowledge of any of the alleged unlawful conduct relating to the SMI scheme.
-Accordingly, the Grace Settlement Agreement contains no admission of liability.
-All liability is expressly denied by Grace. - 3.
-The Grace Settlement Agreement contemplates a no costs dismissal of the Litigation as against Grace, as well as an exchange of full and final mutual releases between the Receiver and the Trustee, on the one hand, and Grace and his insurer, on the other hand.
-In exchange for the dismissal of the Litigation as against Grace, and the release from the Receiver and the Trustee, Grace has agreed to pay \$450,000 in escrow to the Trustee's counsel (the "Settlement Funds"), pending Court approval of the Grace Settlement. - 4.
-Under the Grace Settlement Agreement, the Receiver and the Trustee also preserve all claims, rights and remedies they have as against all the Non-Settling Defendants (as defined in the Grace Settlement Agreement) in the Litigation and otherwise.
-If the Court awards damages or any other monetary relief ("Monetary Relief") to the Receiver or the Trustee against the Non-Settling Defendants and finds that the Non-Settling Defendants have the right to pass any liability for such relief onto Grace, the Trustee and the Receiver have agreed to waive their right to recover such Monetary Relief with respect to such portion attributable to Grace.
+- 1. Following the commencement of the Litigation, the Receiver and the Trustee engaged in negotiations with the Elliott Defendants.
+Ms. Elliott is also the named insured under a LAWPRO policy of insurance with limits of \$1,000,000 (the "Policy").
+As of March 5, 2021, the sum available under the Policy was \$851,722.86.
+These negotiations culminated in the Elliott Settlement between the Trustee and the Receiver, on the one hand, and Elliott Defendants, on the other, which was formalized in the Elliott Settlement Agreement is subject only to Court approval.
+A copy of the Elliott Settlement Agreement is attached as Appendix "C". - 2.
+The Elliott Settlement Agreement contemplates a no costs dismissal of the Litigation as against Elliott Defendants, as well as an exchange of full and final mutual releases between the Receiver and the Trustee, on the one hand, and Elliott Defendants, on the other hand.
+In exchange for the dismissal of the Litigation as against the Elliott Defendants, and the release from the Receiver and the Trustee, the Elliott Defendants have agreed to pay \$680,000 (the "Guaranteed Settlement Funds") and fifty percent (50%) of any amounts remaining under the Policy after resolution of two ongoing investor actions against the Elliott Defendants (the "Contingent Settlement Funds"), pending Court approval of the Elliott Settlement.
+Ms. Elliott has also provided the Trustee and Receiver with a declaration confirming that her personal assets, outside of her personal residence, are less than \$1 million. - 3.
+Under the Elliott Settlement Agreement, the Receiver and the Trustee also preserve all claims, rights and remedies they have as against all the Non-Settling Defendants in the Litigation and otherwise.
+If the Court awards damages or any other monetary relief ("Monetary Relief") to the Receiver or the Trustee against the Non-Settling Defendants and finds that the Non-Settling Defendants have the right to pass any liability for such relief onto Elliott Defendants, the Trustee and the Receiver have agreed to waive their right to recover such Monetary Relief with respect to such portion attributable to the Elliott Defendants.
 In other words, the Trustee and the Receiver shall be entitled to recover from the Non-Settling Defendants only such claims for Monetary Relief attributable to the aggregate of the several liability of the Non-Settling Defendants.
-The Grace Settlement contemplates a bar order with respect to the potential exposure of the Non-Settling Defendants to claims of joint responsibility with Grace, thereby leaving the Non-Settling Defendants responsible only for the losses they are proved to have caused.

-5. Pursuant to the terms of the Grace Settlement Agreement, Grace will also cooperate with the Trustee and the Receiver in relation to their claims and proceedings against the Non-Settling Defendants.
-The cooperation will include providing an account of the facts known to Grace that are relevant to such claims and proceedings and producing any relevant non-privileged documents and records and information over which Grace has possession, power and/or control.
-This cooperation is a material term of the Grace Settlement Agreement and an important feature of the Grace Settlement from the Receiver's perspective.
+The Elliott Settlement contemplates a bar order with respect to the potential exposure of the Non-Settling Defendants to claims of joint responsibility with Elliott Defendants, thereby leaving the Non-Settling Defendants responsible only for the losses they are proved to have caused. - 4.
+Pursuant to the terms of the Elliott Settlement Agreement, the Elliott Defendants will also cooperate with the Trustee and the Receiver in relation to their claims and proceedings against the Non-Settling Defendants.
+The cooperation will include providing an account of the facts known to the Elliott Defendants that are relevant to such claims and proceedings.
+This cooperation is a material term of the Elliott Settlement Agreement and an important feature of the Elliott Settlement from the Receiver's perspective.
+The Elliott Defendants have also already made production in the Litigation of their affidavits of documents and the relevant non-privileged documents and records over which the Elliott Defendants have possession, power and/or control.